Truly though:

 Where is that in the title?

-Nobody reads World Wildlife Fund or The Wilder Institute and thinks, "Oh, what's the hunting podcast they recommend?"
+Nobody reads World Wildlife Fund or The Wilder Institute as namesakes and thinks "Oh, what's the hunting podcast they recommend?"

-They would think that if it was called the "BC Wildlife Game Preservation."
+But they would think if the organization was called the "BC Wildlife Game Preservation."

 Anyway, upon further exploration of their site, I also found a Adopt a Sheep Program.
 Are they... trying to make it kid friendly now?
-Like, let's explain to little 5 year-old Timmy who happily adopted this ram is now dead: why, he asks?
-Well, Timmy, he was actually killed by someone who took your money so they could, with their big gun and big grin, take pictures of themselves with the ram's dead body!
+Like, let's explain to little 5 year-old Timmy who happily adopted this ram is now dead.
+And why, he asks?
+Well, Timmy, he was actually killed by someone who took your money so they could - with their big gun and big grin - take pictures of themselves with the ram's dead body!
 Sorry!

-But, according to their about page, that ideology isn't fake; their only interest in preservation is to kill them later.
+Seriously: according to their about page, their only interest in preservation is to kill them later.

 Oh, the irony; hedonism knows no bounds.